User37som/libbitcoin/Using-Configuration-Settings.md

 If the `--config` option is not set the command will use the configuration file specified by the `BX_CONFIG` environment variable.

-If neither the --config option nor the `BX_CONFIG` environment variable is set the command will use default configuration settings.
+If neither the --config option nor the `BX_CONFIG` environment variable is set the command will use embedded default configuration settings.
 There is no default configuration file location.